akunna1/Hair-Salon-Nextjs-App/README.md

  - Desktop mode is most important but the app should be usable on tablet and phone devices as well
  - Light / Dark mode option requested by employees
  - Expects quick support if anything goes wrong with the app

+### Key Differences between next.js app and a vite-react.js app
+- paths in vite-react.js are defined in index.jsx.
+However, paths in next.js are defined under app by creating a () folder under it, which have other folders that have a page.tsx page in them.
+There's no index.jsx file in next.js
+- app title and favicon are defined in index.html in a vite-react.js project.
+However, in next.js...